arqubusier/AdaDoxygen/README.md

 special meaning for AdaDoxygen:

 * INPUT - if same filename exists in different input directories, the first one will be used
-* RECURSIVE - is modified with same behavior
-* FILE_PATTERNS - The following must be added: *.ads *.adb
+* FILE_PATTERNS - The following must be added in order for AdaDoxygen to work: *.ads *.adb
-* EXTENSION_MAPPING - adb=C++ ads=C++
+* EXTENSION_MAPPING - The following must be added in order for AdaDoxygen to work: adb=C++ ads=C++
-* STRIP_FROM_PATH - is modified so that the tmp-directory is prepepended.
-Only absolute path is supported.
+* STRIP_FROM_PATH - Only absolute path is supported.
-* EXTRACT_ALL - If set to NO, no system comment will be appended
-* EXTRACT_PRIVATE - Only print c++ code that is public if set to NO
 * HIDE_UNDOC_CLASSES - If set to NO, undocumented packages will be extracted as well.
 * LAYOUT_FILE - Is not used.
-Overwritten by DoxygenLayout.xml in the src-directory
+It is overwritten by DoxygenLayout.xml in the src-directory

-Options that is not listed above is used as usual by Doxygen
+Options that is not listed above is used as usual by Doxygen (or modified with same behaviour by AdaDoxygen)

 ### How it works
 AdaDoxygen replaces Ada-comments to pragmas.